s3xysteak/unplugin-iconify-generator/README.md

 1. Icons collection config will be used to generate iconify format json files.
 2. Plugin options will work after merged by `Object.assign`.

 Icon set configuration options and plugin configuration options can be used together, although this will not make any difference.
-This can be useful in minimalist scenarios.
+This can be useful in minimalist scenarios (like the example in *usage* chapter).
 Generally, it is recommended to distinguish between the configuration options (as in the example above) for easier maintenance.

 ### Icons collection configuration